Zeagl3/Skybax/README.md

   #### Preparations

-  Download the latest version of Wabbajack from <a href="https://github.com/wabbajack-tools/wabbajack/releases">here</a>.
+  Download the latest version of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases).
   Put the Wabbajack.exe in a working folder, NOT in a common folder like Desktop, Downloads or Program Files.

   ##### Downgrade Skyrim

   Skybax requires the latest version of Skyrim Special Edition (1.5.97.0), so the pre-AE version.
-  If you have upgraded your Skyrim to AE, download the <a href="https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files">Unofficial Downgrader</a> (FullPatcher.exe) and let it run.
+  If you have upgraded your Skyrim to AE, download the [Unofficial Downgrader](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) (FullPatcher.exe) and let it run.
   This may take a while.

   #### Downloading and Installing

   The download and installation of Skybax can take some time depending on your internet speed and PC specs.
   It is recommended to install Skybax on an SSD drive.
-  1. Download the Skybax Wabbajack file from the <a href="https://discord.me/skybax">Skybax Discord server</a> (Releases channel)
+  1. Download the Skybax Wabbajack file from the [Skybax Discord server](https://discord.me/skybax) (Releases channel)
   2. Open Wabbajack
   3. Click "Install From Disk"
   4. "Target Modlist": select the downloaded Skybax Wabbajack file